codedad1983/linux_on_vdisk/README.md

 # Installing
 1) boot from a linux livecd which you want to install
 2) mount your real physical partition
-3) create a loopback image file on above ntfs partition
+3) create a loopback image file on above partition
 ```
 dd if=/dev/zero of=/path/to/image/file/name.img bs=1M count=100000
 mkfs.ext4 /path/to/image/file/name.img